vulinh64/vulinh64.github.io/blog/2025-07-22-java-singleton.md

 :::

-## The "Oops, I Can Break It" Problem
+## The Ultimate Jailbreak Cheat Codes

 But wait!
 Even our fancy singletons have vulnerabilities.
 Behold, the potential "jailbreaks":